-- Older and exhausted animals are more sensitive to xylazine, whilst nervous or highly excitable animals may require a relatively high dose. - In case of dehydration, xylazine should be used cautiously.
+- Older and exhausted animals are more sensitive to xylazine, whilst nervous or highly excitable animals may require a relatively high dose. - In case of dehydration, xylazine should be used cautiously. - Do not exceed the recommended dosage. - Following administration animals should be allowed to rest quietly until the full effect has been reached. - It is advised to cool animals when the ambient temperature is above 25°C and to keep animals warm at low temperatures. - For painful procedures, xylazine should always be used in combination with local or general anaesthesia. - Xylazine produces a certain degree of ataxia; therefore, xylazine must be used cautiously in procedures involving the distal extremities and in standing castrations in the horse.

-- Emesis is generally seen within 3-5 minutes after xylazine administration in cats and dogs.
-It is advisable to fast dogs and cats for 12 hours prior to surgery; they may have free access to drinking water. - Pre-medication with atropine in cats and dogs may reduce salivation and bradycardia effects - Do not exceed the recommended dosage. - Following administration animals should be allowed to rest quietly until the full effect has been reached. - It is advised to cool animals when the ambient temperature is above 25°C and to keep animals warm at low temperatures. - For painful procedures, xylazine should always be used in combination with local or general anaesthesia. - Xylazine produces a certain degree of ataxia; therefore, xylazine must be used cautiously in procedures involving the distal extremities and in standing castrations in the horse. - Treated animals should be monitored until the effect has faded totally (e.g. cardiac and respiratory function, also in the post-operative phase) and should be segregated to avoid bullying. - For use in young animals, see the age restriction mentioned in section 4.3.
-If the product is intended to be used in young animals below these age-limits, a benefit/risk assessment should be made by the veterinarian.
+• Treated animals should be monitored until the effect has faded totally (e.g. cardiac and respiratory function, also in the post-operative phase) and should be segregated to avoid bullying.